TorsteinEarly/HTML-Table-of-Contents-Script/README.md

 - **Who:** Web Devs and Knowledge Base Article Authors
 - **What:**
   - A PowerShell Script for making HTML Table of Contents.
-  - In goes a list of headings | Out goes HTML code for a Table of Content and coroponding linked/anchored Section Headings.
+  - In goes a list of headings > Out goes HTML code for a Table of Content and corosponding linked/anchored Section Headings.
   - [See this Walkthrough explaining how it works](/assets/posts/html_toc/script_kb_example)
 - **Why:**
   - It saves you time that would otherwise be spent on formatting, copying, pasting, anchoring, linking, multiple times over multiple headings.